jonkmatsumo/resume-customizer/README.md

 ## 2. Architecture

-At a high level, the system runs as a containerized Go application with PostgreSQL for artifact persistence:
+At a high level, the system runs as a containerized Go application with PostgreSQL for data persistence:

 ```mermaid
 flowchart LR